Entry Requirements 2021

 All places are subject to fulfilling the entry requirements as set out below and are subject to availability.
 If you are offered a place on the Warwick Summer School you will be notified by email.
 If your application is unsuccessful you may be offered an alternative course if you do not meet your first choice course entry requirements.

 Please see each course webpage for information on specific entry requirements.
 If your chosen course requires participants to have existing knowledge in the field, you can attach your University transcript or a screenshot of your university modules from your student portal with your online application.
 You can also email us to provide any additional evidence or information with your application.

 Our Summer School courses are taught in English so students must be able to demonstrate a good level of English language and comprehension.
 We assess students' English ability through their application and correspondence.

 18 or over

-Students from abroad may require immigration permission to attend the Warwick Summer School.
-We will notify you by email if you will need a VISA.
-You should only start your visa applciation once you have made a tuition fee payment and recieved your hard copy visa invitation letter.
+Students from abroad may require immigration permission to attend the Warwick Summer School in London.
+We will notify you by email if you will need a visa.
+You should only start your visa application once you have made a tuition fee payment and received your electronic visa invitation letter.

 Frequently Asked Questions (FAQs)

 For overseas students the application deadline is the 31 May 2010 as you need at least 6-8 weeks to arrange your immigration permission.
 Some courses may reach their maximum capacity and close prior to this deadline.
 Home/EU students can apply after the 31st May 2021 if our courses are not yet full, as immigration permission should not be required.
 All fees however must be paid before the Summer School commences.

 What sort of people apply to the Summer School?